 The Immune system is the body’s first line of defense against the external environment.
-While there are several type of immunity, the basic tenet of Ayurveda states that immunity is based on inherited and acquired reserve.
-This is called ‘vyadhi-kshmatva’ or ‘self-avoidance of disease’.
-According to the Chakrapannidatta text, this force is ‘a strength within all of us that resists the causes of diseases and their aggressive tendencies.’
-Immunity involves not only the strength of our immune system, but the health and resilience of the whole body, including the ojas, the heart, the eyes, the digestive system, and the body tissues.
+While there are several types of immunity, the basic tenet of Ayurveda states that immunity is based on inherited and acquired reserve.
+This is called ‘vyadhi-kshmatva’ or ‘self-avoidance of disease.’
+According to the text in Chakrapannidatta: This force is ‘a strength within all of us that resists the causes of diseases and their aggressive tendencies.’
+Immunity involves not only the strength of our immune system, but the health and resilience of the whole body, including the Ojas, the heart, the eyes, the digestive system, and the body tissues.
 In this article, we talk about how you can boost your immune system.

-In today’s society, the immune system is met with not only more, but different stressors than it encountered historically.
+In today’s society, the immune system meets with not only more, but different stressors than it has encountered historically.
 We live in an environment with many inputs to the nervous system – living in closer proximity to one another in cities, filtering through pollution in the air and water at times, and coming into close contact with others’ immune systems in these settings.
-If accounting for the change in diet and lifestyle as well, the stressors experienced on a daily basis begin to add up.
-In such settings, and at times when the immune system is experiencing additional stress, during travel, the transition between seasons, and other seasonal threats, it is critical to offer some extra care.
+If accounting for the change in diet and lifestyle as well, the stressors experienced daily begin to add up.
+In such environments, and at times when the immune system is experiencing additional stress, during travel, the transition between seasons, and other seasonal threats, it is critical to offer some extra care.

 Optimize Your Sleep